 Two ground floor bedrooms: 1 x king-size double, 1 x twin.
 Mezzanine level bathroom with bath, shower over, basin and WC.
 Mezzanine level fitted kitchen leading to sheltered patio.
-Delightful, spacious first floor sitting room with sofa bed and dining area.
+Delightful, spacious first floor sitting room with sofa bed, dining area and coal-effect electric stove.

 About the location

 Hexham 17 miles.